Afghanistan deaths: Sgt Nigel Coupe's family pays tribute

 She added: "Our eldest daughter Ella said daddy is a star now."

-Sgt Coupe joined the Queen's Lancashire Regiment in 1996 - a unit which subsequently became 1st Battalion The Duke of Lancaster's Regiment.'So proud'
+Sgt Coupe joined the Queen's Lancashire Regiment in 1996 - a unit which subsequently became 1st Battalion The Duke of Lancaster's Regiment.

 Mrs Coupe said: "Everyone who knew Nigel would know he has always been a star, the only difference is now he's shining in a different place.

 "He was a thoughtful, caring, selfless person.
 Words can't describe the loss and hurt we feel."